Penmanshiel Tunnel: Train fire (1949)

 On the evening of 23 June 1949 a fire broke out in the tenth coach of an express passenger train from Edinburgh to King's Cross, about 2.5 mi beyond Cockburnspath.
 The train stopped somewhere near the tunnel, within one and a quarter minutes of the fire starting, but the fire spread rapidly and with such ferocity that, within seconds, the brake-composite carriage was engulfed and the fire had spread to the coach in front.
 Most passengers escaped by running to the guard's compartment or forwards along the corridor, but some were compelled to break the windows and jump down onto the track.
-One lady was seriously injured by doing this.
+One woman was seriously injured by doing this.

 The train crew reacted quickly to the incident.
 The two coaches behind the two ablaze were uncoupled and pushed back, leaving them isolated up the line.
 Having drawn forward and uncoupled the two burning vehicles, the driver proceeded with the front eight coaches to Grantshouse station.

 The cause of the fire was thought to be a cigarette end or lighted match dropped against a partition in the corridor, the surface of which was found to have been coated with a highly-flammable lacquer.
 Subsequent analysis of the lacquer indicated that it was composed of nearly 17% nitrocellulose and sustained "startling" combustion.
 Draughts of air from the open windows may have fanned the flames.

 Despite the noxious fumes and the severity of the blaze, which reduced the two carriages to their underframes, only seven passengers were injured, with no fatalities.

-Tunnel collapse (1979)
+Collapse (1979)

 The next significant event to occur at the tunnel led to its abandonment.